MarcelJurtz/mjurtz.com/_posts/2017-09-10-getting-started-git.md

 ## Alternatives {#alternatives}

-If you don&#8217;t like using the terminal, there are some GUI-clients.
+If you don't like using the terminal, there are some GUI-clients.
 For example:

   * [SourceTree](https://www.sourcetreeapp.com/)